 It’s worth noting that some responses mentioned multiple software within the same category.
 For example, one respondent said that they used Basecamp and Airtable.
 Even though the respondent was using each one for different purposes, both are project management software.

 Related Read: Why Use Project Management Software?

-Some forum members responded to the question with both past tools and present tools, which I counted as two separate responses.
+Some DPM members responded to the question with both past tools and present tools, which I counted as two separate responses.
 We received 12 responses.